bamler-lab/constriction/README.md

 Further, `constriction` provides implementations of common probability distributions in fixed-point arithmetic, which can be used as entropy models in either of the above stream codes.
-The library also proides adapters for turning custom probability distributions into exactly invertible fixed-point arithmetic.
+The library also provides adapters for turning custom probability distributions into exactly invertible fixed-point arithmetic.

 The provided implementations of entropy coding algorithms and probability distributions are